 Replication: Overview of Central dogma.
 Evidences for DNA as genetic material-Frederick Griffith Experimental proof.
-Types of replication, Semiconservative mechanism and experimental proof, Mechanism of DNA replication in prokaryotes and Eukaryotes- Initiation, Elongation, Termination, Telomere replication in eukaryotes, enzymes involved in replication, inhibitors of DNA replication.
+Types of replication, Semiconservative mechanism and experimental proof.
+Mechanism of DNA replication in prokaryotes and Eukaryotes-Initiation, Elongation, Termination, Telomere replication in eukaryotes, enzymes involved in replication, inhibitors of DNA replication.

-Transcription: Basic features of RNA synthesis, E.Coli RNA polymerases, Characteristics of promoter and enhancer sequences.
+Basic features of RNA E. Coli Transcription : synthesis.
+RNA polymerases, Characteristics of promoter and enhancer sequences.
 RNA synthesis mechanism in Prokaryotes and Eukaryotes: Initiation, elongation and termination, Inhibitors of transcription.
 RNA processing: 5'-Capping, Poly 'A' tail addition, RNA splicing and processing of mRNA.

-Translation: Genetic code and its features, Wobble hypothesis and its importance, composition of prokaryotic and Eukaryotic ribosomes, mechanism of initiation, elongation and termination of protein synthesis in prokaryotes and eukaryotes, Post translational modifications, Inhibitors of protein synthesis.
+Translation: Genetic code and its features, Wobble hypothesis and its importance, composition of prokarvotic and Eukarvotic ribosomes, mechanism of initiation, elongation and termination of protein synthesis in prokaryotes and eukaryotes, Post translational modifications, Inhibitors of protein synthesis.